Photonsters/anycubic-photon-docs/FAQ.md

 ### I just downloaded some cool .stl models from somewhere, how come it won't print?
 You first need to convert those 3D models by generating sliced layers into a format that your Photon understands and can print.
 This is done in what's known as a slicer program.
 A free slicer program comes included in the usb stick provided with your printer.

+### What other slicer programs can I use?
+If you're new to resin printing, the included slicer is best to start with.
+Once you've familiarised yourself with the basics, there are other slicers with more features you can try.
+Here is a [list of slicers](https://github.com/Photonsters/anycubic-photon-docs/blob/master/README.md#photon-slicing-software) that work with the Photon.

 ### I bought x resin, what are the best settings for it?
 Every resin behaves differently, there are no best settings that will work for everyone and every machine.
 For a quick start, you can refer to the [community resin exposure settings.](https://docs.google.com/spreadsheets/d/1crvzMnt_8NJXAsABinoIhcOjE8l3h7s0L82Zlh1vkL8/edit#gid=0) You will need to test and adjust from there to find the best settings applicable to you.